auth0/docs/articles/connections/social/wordpress.md

 ![](/media/articles/connections/social/wordpress/create-new-app-config-screen.png)

 **Name**- the name of your application;

 **Description**-  The description of your application;

 **Website URL**- The URL to an informational home page about your application;

 **Redirect URL**- Enter `https://${account.namespace}/login/callback` in this field;

 **Javascript Origins**- (Optional) Whitelist URLs to prevent unauthenticated GET requests;

 **Verification Question**- to confirm you are an actual user performing the request;

 **Type**- select **Web** as the client type;

-Then click on the **Create** button.
+After completing the fields, click on the **Create** button.

-Once you've done so (or if you have previously registered your application), you will see your application listed on your dashboard landing page.
+Then (or if you have previously registered your application) you will see your application listed on your dashboard landing page.

 ![](/media/articles/connections/social/wordpress/my-apps.png)